Fast & Easy Tiramisu Ice Cream Cake

 - one empty milk carton (1 quart)

-- Spread out the sponge mix on a baking tray and bake it at 360°F in a convection oven for 10 minutes.
-Once cooled, cut the sponge into four equally-sized pieces that will form the base of the ice cream cake.
-These pieces of sponge should be placed inside the milk carton that has been prepared as seen in the video.
+- Spread out the cake mix on a baking tray and bake it at 360°F in a convection oven for 10 minutes.
+Once cooled, cut the cake into four equally-sized pieces that will form the base of the ice cream cake.
+These pieces of cake should be placed inside the milk carton that has been prepared as seen in the video.

-- Brush some espresso onto the first layer of sponge in the carton.
-Next, mix together the vanilla ice cream and cream cheese before spreading it on top of the sponge layer.
+- Brush some espresso onto the first layer of cake in the carton.
+Next, mix together the vanilla ice cream and cream cheese before spreading it on top of the cake layer.

 - Sprinkle half of the walnuts on top of the ice cream.
 Next, add some melted chocolate and whipped cream.